 It is hardly a secret that the key to successfully accomplishing one goal after another is staying motivated.
 There are, of course, tasks which you may not like at all, yet you find motivation to complete even them because you recognize how each particular task serves a greater goal.

 How exactly do some of us manage to stay motivated most of the time?
-Here are just a few ideas you can try:
+Here are 5 simple yet effective ways on how to stay motivated and get what you want:

 Some ideas for what a good reason can be: